 “I knew I had made the right decision to transfer to UC Santa Barbara, when I received an email from my screenwriting professor at the end of first quarter.
 She told me I should send my pilot episode to production companies because I had developed a “potential hit series.”

-—KATHERINE GRAYSON, FILM AND MEDIA STUDIES TRANSFER STUDENT
+—KATHERINE GRAYSON, FILM & MEDIA STUDIES TRANSFER STUDENT

 “It wasn't until I joined Hermanas Unidas, a Latina/Chicana campus organization, that I finally felt a sense of belonging.
 It gave me a new home away from home.
 Hermanas Unidas, or United Sisters, is an organization that serves the Latina/Chicana community on campus and provides boundless opportunities and resources for its members.
 Quarterly retreats and road trips to other chapters allow new and current members to explore places outside of campus, and to bond and build social relationships with one another.
 Organizing a Valentine's day dance for a retirement home in Goleta and volunteering at local elementary schools to guide troubled youth who struggle in school, are just a few activities that provide hermanas an opportunity to invest in something larger than themselves.”